-Talking about hospice care does not mean there is nothing else to be done for your loved one.
+Talking about hospice care does not mean nothing else can be done for your loved one.
 It does not mean there is no hope.
-It can actually be comforting to know there is another source of help and support.
+It can be comforting to know there is another source of help and support.
 Discussing hospice gives your loved one information about all the options available.

 When should I start the conversation?